Acceleration of relativistic protons in a solar wind perturbed by a coronal mass ejection: Model and numerical setup

 \subsection{MHD model for the solar wind and the CME}

-As in \cite{houeibib_2025}, we use the three-dimensional MHD code (MPI-AMRVAC) in the ideal MHD approximation to simulate the solar wind and the CME.
+As in \cite{houeibib_2025}, we use the three-dimensional MHD code (MPI-AMRVAC, \citep{Keppens2023}) in the ideal MHD approximation to simulate the solar wind and the CME.
 The plasma is an ideal gas with polytropic index 5/3.
-In order to convert from mass density $\varrho$ and pressure $p$ to number density $n$ and temperature $T$ (which do not appear in the MHD equations) we assume a fully ionized proton-electron plasma where protons and electrons have the same temperature $T_e=T_p=T$ and same number density $n_e=n_p=n/2$ implying that $\varrho=\overline{m}n$ with $\overline{m}\equiv(m_e+m_p)/2\simeq m_p/2$.